 These measurements are the clearances.
 If you don't have room for the clearances, your manual will tell you what you can do to reduce the clearance space.
 Usually, it involves installing some heat shields like sheet metal or a masonry wall.
 You can check what the clearances are by looking at the manual for the appliance on its item page.
 For example; this is the manual for the small wood-burning Drolet Pyropak stove (Go to page 4).

-Now you know these terms and you will be ahead of the game when researching not only wood stoves but any heating appliance.
+Now you know these terms and will be ahead of the game when researching wood stoves or any heating appliance.

 Who Makes the Best Small Stoves?

-- Dimplex - If you can't do wood and can't do gas, Dimplex has you covered.
-Their line of small electric stoves are affordable and come in a variety of styles.
+Dimplex - If you can't do wood and can't do gas, Dimplex has you covered.
+Their line of small electric stoves is affordable and comes in a variety of styles.
 You can go for a traditional iron stove look or something more modern.
-Dimplex has a "Mini Cube" model that's small enough to take in RV's.
+Dimplex has a "Mini Cube" model that's small enough to take in RVs.
 They even have a small stove that uses Dimplex's famous Opti-Myst system.

 Where Should I Install My Stove?

 Because of their size, small stoves open up the location possibilities.
-Potential options include the following: alcoves, inside a large fireplace opening, the kitchen, an unused corner, or even a small room.
+Potential options include alcoves inside a large fireplace opening, the kitchen, an unused corner, or even a small room.

 There are significant differences in installation when it comes to small stoves.
 And, it all depends on the fuel.

 Wood stove installation is the most complex.
 You have to buy a venting system to remove smoke out of the home.
 You also have to be wary of clearances and take steps to keep your flammable belongings out of harm's way.
 This includes a hearth pad or hearth rug if the floor is combustible.